nhm38/ECE4960/lab12-page.md

 I placed the robot on each of the four marked poses.
 After running the update step of the Bayes Filter using the sensor measurement data to localize with a uniform prior on the pose, these are the results.

-Qs:
-How close is the localized pose w.r.t to the ground truth?

-Visualize your results.

-Discuss your results.

-Repeat for every marked position.

-Does the robot localize better in certain poses?
-If so, why?

 #### (-3 ft, -2 ft) // (-0.914 m, 0.610 m)
 Update Step Time: 0.005 secs